+Today is my first day in Switzerland!
 I always seem to forget how difficult the first day of international travel is, until I get back in the thick of it.
 I consider myself a fairly seasoned traveler.
-I’ve taken transatlantic trips seven times now and I’m only just now figuring out how to start my travels off on the right foot.
+I’ve taken transatlantic trips seven times now and I’m only just now figuring out how to start my travels off on the right foot… but, prior to this trip, I had never figured out how to beat jet lag.

-In my adventures, I’ve discovered a few … “character flaws”, so to speak.
+In the past, I had a few … “character flaws”, so to speak.
 For one, I don’t handle exhaustion well.
 I find that I get snippy and impatient.
 On top of that, I get hangry.
 Finally, when I do finally settle in to take a quick cat nap, I struggle getting out of bed.
 In the past, that meant that I frittered away my arrival day and usually the next morning.
 When your vacation days are limited, every day matters.
 Luckily, I think I’ve figured out how to beat the “arrival day hangover” and get your trip off to a great start.

 1. Drink water.

 Seriously.
 Drink water.
 Purchase a refillable water bottle and fill that baby up at the airport.
-I’m particularly fond of the Swig by OM water bottles.
+I’m particularly fond of these vacuum-sealed water bottles.
 They hold 17 oz of liquid, are spill-proof, and keep my drinks cold for 12 or more hours But let’s be honest, you’re not drinking enough water if you need it to stay cool that long!

 I try and drink one of these in my ride to the airport.
 This hydrates me and gives me an empty water bottle for security.
 Then I get through security and stop somewhere to fill it up again.